 In addition to all other guidelines, it should be noted that the dissertation must be a research thesis based on a theoretical rationale and must exhibit thorough and comprehensive mastery of a research discipline.

-- o O. Roger Anderson Professor of Natural Sciences - Christopher Emdin Associate Professor of Science Education - Felicia Mensah Professor of Science and Education - · Ann Rivet Associate Professor of Science Education
+- ° O. Roger Anderson Professor Emeritus of Natural Science - Christopher Emdin Professor of Science Education - Felicia Mensah Professor of Science and Education - Ann Rivet Associate Professor of Science Education

 Lecturers